renxiawang/tncrawler/README.md

 3. [MongoDB](http://www.mongodb.org/)

 #### Usages
+To initial the crawling task, execute:
     python main.py user_list
 where **user_list** is the file name of a text file that contains **user ids**.
 One **user id** per line.

+To continue the task after program crash, execute:
+    python main_load.py

 #### Todos
 0. Complete the commond-line arguments processing function